-- Our collaborations and the benefits that these bring to us, our partners and to our communities. - Savings that we achieve through improving our business practices.
-These may be financial savings and/ or more efficient ways of working.
+- Our collaborations and the benefits that these bring to us, our partners and to our communities - Savings that we achieve through improving our business practices, both cashable and non-cashable.

 Consultation

 The purpose of consultation is to understand the effects of a proposal on different stakeholder groups.